cherrypy/cherrypy/sphinx/source/intro/concepts/dispatching.rst

 The default dispatcher will always try to find a method named `index` at the end of the branch traversal.
 In the example above, the URI "/onepage/" would result in the call: ``app.root.onepage.index()``.
-Depending on the use of the *trailing_slash* Tool, that might be interrupted with an HTTPRedirect, but otherwise, both ``"/onepage"`` (no trailing slash) and ``"/onepage/"`` (trailing slash) will result in the same call.
+Depending on the use of the :func:`trailing_slash Tool <cherrypy.lib.cptools.trailing_slash>`, that might be interrupted with an HTTPRedirect, but otherwise, both ``"/onepage"`` (no trailing slash) and ``"/onepage/"`` (trailing slash) will result in the same call.